testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  You can move a number of independent position commands to break the Microsoft's signatures.

 <b> 3.
 ObfuscateCommand:</b><br/>
 Empire is using as default the "Token\All\1" obfuscation.
-From my tests, I observed that any of the \all options in Invoke-Obfuscation is likely to get caught.
-Try using a custom combination of the sub options.
+I observed in my tests that any of the \all options in Invoke-Obfuscation is likely to get caught.
+Try using a custom combination of the sub options.<br/>
-In my tests I used the following list: again you can use any custom combination you prefer, just do not break the limit of 8192 characters that Powershell is accepting :D.
+In my tests I used the following list: again you can use any custom combination you prefer, just do not break the limit of 8191 characters that Powershell interpreter is accepting.
 {% highlight powershell %}
 set ObfuscateCommand Token\String\1,1,2,1, Encoding\2, Compress\1
 set ObfuscateCommand Token\String\1,1,2,1, Token\Variable\1, Encoding\2, Compress\1